Moesif/moesifmiddleware-go/README.md

 moesifmiddleware.UpdateUser(&user, moesifOption)
 ```

-### UpdateUsersBatch method
-Similar to UpdateUser, but used to update a list of users in one batch.
+The `metadata` field can contain any user demographic or other information you want to store.

 Only the `UserId` field is required.
-This method is a convenient helper that calls the Moesif API lib.
+This method is a convenient helper that calls the Moesif API library.
+For more information, see [Moesif Go API documentation](https://www.moesif.com/docs/api?go#update-a-user).

-For details, visit the [Go API Reference](https://www.moesif.com/docs/api?go#update-users-in-batch).
+### `UpdateUsersBatch` Method
+Similar to `UpdateUser`, but to update a list of users in one batch.

 ```go